Small Language Models (SLMs) Can Still Pack a Punch: A survey (updated 2026): Discussion

-As we have seen in the sections above, general-purpose or task-agnostic SLMs are performing at levels that are similar to LLMs that are over 10 times larger.
-However papers rarely go into the discussion of why this might be the case, with the exception of one clear insight from the paper discussed in our data strategy section above.
 We analyze the \emph{effective size} of these SLMs based on the performance claims presented in the papers discussed above.
 To calculate the "effective size" of the various models listed in the table, we utilized available data such as reported model sizes, performance claims, and comparisons with known benchmarks.
 Details of how we interpret effective size can be found in the appendix.